Fritschek/Fritschek.github.io/_pages/activity.md

 (with Rafael Schaefer and Gerhard Wunder)

 ## Grants
-* I was principal investigator for the DFG-funded project "Machine Learning for Physical Layer Security", with a total budget of over 400k for two years
+* I was principal investigator for the DFG-funded project "Machine Learning for Physical Layer Security"

 ## Talks
 * DFG Coin Workshop, Bitz, Nov.
 2013, ''There is Duality in the (LDM) Cellular Channel''